Hurricane Ridge to Deer Park Traverse

 The route mainly follows ridge features, heading out the Obstruction Point road (buried under a winter snowpack), along the crest of the Elk Mountain massif, up and over the triple summits of Maiden Peak, and along a forested ridgeline to Deer Park.
 From Deer Park we descend the road 7 miles to the Olympic National Park boundary, gliding 3-4 of these miles on skis.

-Essentially this traverse takes you along the northern crest of the range, looking over the Strait of Juan de Fuca, and all of the incredible north facing terrain that can be seen on the drive between Sequim and Port Angeles.
+Essentially the Hurricane Ridge to Deer Park Traverse takes you along the northern crest of the range, looking over the Strait of Juan de Fuca, and all of the incredible north facing terrain that can be seen on the drive between Sequim and Port Angeles.
 It’s surprising this ski route is not more popular as it’s aesthetic and rugged, offering a window into the range’s incredible skiing possibilities, and a healthy dose of adventure all in a relatively short trip.

 Participants should be advanced skiers and in excellent physical condition.